When Election Day is a stark choice between voting and an unemployment check

-“Got to ration those,” he said of his cigarettes.
+“Got to ration those,” he said of his cigars.

 The Saturday before the election, Rolls, 46, was among the millions of Americans who have lost their jobs because of the coronavirus and found themselves caught in a social safety net that is failing under a new burden.